Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * Immutable records of document / data provenance
 * Publicly accessible databases and registries

-Some technical highlights of the Convex design include:
+Some highlights of the Convex design include:

 * **Actors**: Programs that execute autonomously in the Convex environment with deterministic and verifiable behaviour, suitable for managing assets and enforcing Smart Contracts
 * **Convex Virtual Machine (CVM)** - a fully Turing complete programming and execution environment, with a novel combination of language features to facilitate writing decentralised applications.
 We manage to implement a working Lisp compiler "on-chain".